 When sending money to Egypt, there are lots of options, and a quick comparison across them can give you massive saving opportunities.
 Some of the things to look at include the fees, exchange rates, delivery times, and reliability of the money transfer channels.

 Sending money to Egypt is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Egypt but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Egypt.

 Whether you want to transfer $200 or $1,000 to Egypt, it helps to know how you can get your money across to the recipient without suffering significant losses in transfer fees.
 Below are some of the frequently used ways to send money to Egypt.

 On the Middle East corridors, banks such as Enjaz Bank, Saudi American Bank, and Al-Rajhi Bank are commonly used by Egyptians to transfer money to their family and friends.
 These and many other banks in transfer corridors across Europe, Asia, and the Americas allow for online transfers to bank accounts in Egypt.

 The biggest challenge with interbank transfers is that they often charge higher exchange rate margins to the tune of 5%+ and some use intermediaries which add to the cost of sending money.
 The cost per transfer can go up to $40 which means only large transfers are economical.